Bennie and the Jets: Production

 Despite sounding like a live recording, the song was recorded in studio with live sound effects added later.
 Producer Gus Dudgeon explained:

 For some weird reason, Elton happened to have hit the opening piano chord of the song exactly one bar before the song actually started.
 So I was doing the mix and this chord kept coming on which you normally wouldn't expect to hear.
-I turned to engineer [David Hentschel] and I said, 'What does that remind you of? … It's the sort of thing that people do on stage just before they're going to start a song.'
+I turned to engineer [David Hentschel] and I said, 'What does that remind you of? ...
+It's the sort of thing that people do on stage just before they're going to start a song.'
 Just to kind of get everybody, 'Okay, here we go, ready?'
 For some reason that chord being there made me think, 'Maybe we should fake-live this.'

 Dudgeon mixed in sounds from a 1972 concert by John at the Royal Festival Hall and a Jimi Hendrix performance at the Isle of Wight Festival 1970.
 He included a series of whistles from a live concert in Vancouver, and added hand claps and various shouts.

 North American single release

 The song was the closing track on side one of the double album Goodbye Yellow Brick Road, and John was set against releasing it as a single, believing it would fail.
 CKLW in Windsor, Ontario, began heavy airplay of the song and it became the No. 1 song in the Detroit market.
 This attention caused other American and Canadian Top 40 stations to add it to their playlists as well.
 As a result, the song peaked at No. 1 on the US singles chart in 1974.
 In the US, it was certified Gold on 8 April 1974 and Platinum on 13 September 1995 by the RIAA, and had sold 2.8 million copies by August 1976.

 Cash Box said that "the song is a strong one and worth every second of its 5:10."
 Record World said that "With Elton showcasing his remarkable voice range, it can't miss grabbing the top spot."

 "Bennie and the Jets" was John's first Top 40 hit on what at the time was called the Billboard Hot Soul Singles chart, where it peaked at No. 15, the highest position out of the three of his singles which reached that chart.
-The acceptance of "Bennie" on R&B radio helped land John, a huge soul music fan, a guest appearance on 17 May 1975 edition of Soul Train, where he played "Bennie and the Jets" and "Philadelphia Freedom".
+The acceptance of "Bennie" on R&B radio helped land John, a huge soul music fan, a guest appearance on the 17 May 1975 edition of Soul Train, where he played "Bennie and the Jets" and "Philadelphia Freedom".
 In Canada, it held the No. 1 spot on the RPM national singles chart for two weeks (13–20 April), becoming his first No. 1 single of 1974 and his fourth overall.